huggingface/transformers/README.md

     --model_name_or_path=gpt2 \
 ```

-## Migrating from pytorch-pretrained-bert to pytorch-transformers
+## Migrating from pytorch-pretrained-bert to transformers

-Here is a quick summary of what you should take care of when migrating from `pytorch-pretrained-bert` to `pytorch-transformers`
+Here is a quick summary of what you should take care of when migrating from `pytorch-pretrained-bert` to `transformers`

 ### Models always output `tuples`

-The main breaking change when migrating from `pytorch-pretrained-bert` to `pytorch-transformers` is that the models forward method always outputs a `tuple` with various elements depending on the model and the configuration parameters.
+The main breaking change when migrating from `pytorch-pretrained-bert` to `transformers` is that the models forward method always outputs a `tuple` with various elements depending on the model and the configuration parameters.

-The exact content of the tuples for each model are detailed in the models' docstrings and the [documentation](https://huggingface.co/pytorch-transformers/).
+The exact content of the tuples for each model are detailed in the models' docstrings and the [documentation](https://huggingface.co/transformers/).

 In pretty much every case, you will be fine by taking the first element of the output as the output you previously used in `pytorch-pretrained-bert`.

-Here is a `pytorch-pretrained-bert` to `pytorch-transformers` conversion example for a `BertForSequenceClassification` classification model:
+Here is a `pytorch-pretrained-bert` to `transformers` conversion example for a `BertForSequenceClassification` classification model:

 ```python
 # Let's load our model